-U.S. job openings fall to eight-month low in August
+U.S. job openings hit eight-month low, labor market still strong

-WASHINGTON U.S. job openings fell to an eight-month low in August and hiring was little changed, suggesting some easing in labor market conditions in part as the economic recovery ages.
+WASHINGTON (Reuters) - U.S. job openings fell to an eight-month low in August and hiring was little changed, suggesting some easing in labor market conditions amid an aging economic recovery.

-In its monthly Job Openings and Labor Turnover Survey (JOLTS) report on Wednesday the Labor Department said job openings, a measure of labor demand, declined 388,000 to a seasonally adjusted 5.4 million after surging to a record high in July.

-That pushed down the jobs openings rate three-tenths of a percentage point to 3.6 percent.
-The number of hires was little changed at 5.2 million in August, keeping the hiring rate steady at 3.6 percent.

 "These data can be volatile and the openings rate is still fairly high, so it is too early to tell whether this is a signal or just the noise of volatile monthly data," said John Ryding, chief economist at RDQ Economics in New York.